-After the car has been washed, the brakes could respond later than normal as the brake discs and brake pads will be wet, or even frozen in winter.
-You must "dry" the brakes by applying the brakes carefully several times \Rightarrow page 147, "Braking effect and braking distance".
+After the car has been washed, the brakes could hesitate to respond as the brake discs and pads will be wet, or even frozen in winter.
+"Dry" the brakes by braking several times.

 Moisture, ice and salt on the brakes may affect braking efficiency.
 Risk of accident.